 Supervisors are the only people who are sensitive that a certain employee is absent.
 Supervisors are on the ground and directly understand why an employee is absent.
 Supervisors must deal with the problem of absenteeism to improve workplace efficiency.

 Most supervisors have not established any assistance or training in managing absenteeism.
-Most supervisor have the unpleasant task of dealing with abusing absence privileges.
-Supervisors need to have the full encouragement from senior management to guarantee that supervisors grow relaxed and capable in their role of managing absenteeism.
+Most supervisors have the unpleasant task of dealing with abusing absence privileges.
+Supervisors need to have the full encouragement from senior management to guarantee that supervisors are capable in their role of managing absenteeism.
 Senior management and supervisors must be aware of the goal of absence policies and processes.
 Policies can be watered down due to discrepancies between senior management and supervisors.

 Actions to Take